Mixing and double recurrence in probability groups: A quantitative version

 \section{A quantitative version}

-We now work out a quantitative version of the triple recurrence theorem, where we consider probability groups that may not be purely mixing, but are mixing with some error (called $\e$-mixing below).
+We now work out a quantitative version of the double recurrence theorem, where we consider probability groups that may not be purely mixing, but are mixing with some error (called $\e$-mixing below).